AdamSobieski/Argumentation/README.md

 ## Serialization and Deserialization

-Traditional approaches to [serialization](https://en.wikipedia.org/wiki/Serialization) have typically involved transforming object graphs into or from single formats, e.g., binary data, JSON, YAML, XML, or RDF.
+Traditional approaches to [serialization](https://en.wikipedia.org/wiki/Serialization) have typically involved transforming object graphs to or from single formats, e.g., binary data, JSON, YAML, XML, or RDF.

 Objects could, additionally, serialize to and be deserialized from MIME messages.
 During serialization, objects could add parts to MIME messages, each part having a format, and, during deserialization, these message parts could be processed back into objects.

 ## Templating

-[Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems and interesting possiblities include exploring these systems, e.g., [Handlebars](https://handlebarsjs.com/) or [Jinja2](https://jinja.palletsprojects.com/en/stable/), instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
+[Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems and interesting possiblities include exploring these systems, e.g., [Handlebars](https://handlebarsjs.com/) or [Jinja](https://jinja.palletsprojects.com/en/stable/), instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
 Handlebars templates have a content type of `text/x-handlebars-template` and Jinja templates `text/jinja`.

 ## Knowledge Graphs